-Child of Hope school in Uganda enjoys long-term cultural links with various schools in the UK and we have produced a series of resources suitable for the classroom and projects, including videos, photographs, games and songs.
-We also offer plenty of communication between the schools and a visit from one of our frontline Ugandan directors (usually once a year) for assemblies and/or classroom sessions.
+The Child of Hope schools in Uganda enjoy long-term cultural links with various schools in the UK and we are producing a series of videos to show what life is like for the children (see videos below).
+We also offer plenty of communication between the schools and can arrange video calls, pen pal letters and a visit from one of our frontline Ugandan staff (usually once a year) for assemblies and/or classroom sessions.

-Our nursery and primary sections cover ages 3 to 12.
-With our resources DVD, you can help the children in your school to reflect on their own sense of community and the responsibilities which go alongside their rights as citizens – and compare this with the children who attend Child of Hope School in the Namatala slum in Mbale, Uganda.
+Our nursery and primary schools covers ages 3-13.
+With our videos you can help the children in your school to reflect on their own sense of community and the responsibilities which go alongside their rights as citizens – and compare this with the children who attend Child of Hope School in the Namatala slum in Mbale, Uganda.
 Then see how the children there have the same needs, likes, dislikes, hopes and dreams as children in your school.
 It will help your pupils to consider their own feelings and emotions as well as that of children living in poverty.
 Could be a great discussion on the way children learn and play... looking for the similarities as well as the differences.

 Our new secondary school is based in Namabasa which is just across the river from Namatala.
 There are currently four classes in the school- Senior 1 to Senior 4.
 In Senior 4 the children take their O-levels.

 Several schools enjoy arranging fundraising activities (sponsored events, cake sales etc) to support Child of Hope – for which we are always grateful but it is not a requirement.